Sorry – Google Rendered This Tool Useless and Killed Off the API

 What can you do with this knowledge?

-You can instantly pinpoint what URLs might be best for setting up PPC ads.
+You can instantly pinpoint what URLs would make the best landing page when setting up PPC ads.
 Because they already rank best, they likely have content, images, and keywords that will assure you the highest Quality Score by the AdWords team.

 This is not a substitute for building high conversion oriented PPC landing pages, but it’s still a great start.